Jac Performance

 Readiness vs trail performance

-Current review: Trail fitness is 72, so you are not gaining much from current load yet.
+Current review: Trail fitness is 60, -6.2 vs the prior 7d, so you are not gaining much from current load yet.

 How to read: Look for your best trail outputs to cluster on higher-readiness days.